Orange-OpenSource/keepass-vault-sync-plugin/README.md

 1. Modify the version in both AssemblyInfo and KeepassPluginVersion.txt
 1. Build the solution, targetting `Release PLGX`
 1. The file is generated in VaultSyncPlugin/bin/ReleasePlgx/VaultSyncPlugin.plgx

+For some reason, the execution of plgxtool can fail.
+The quick workaround consists in running the command directly in bash from the VaultSyncPlugin project folder.

 # How to test